tomjoht/documenting-apis/_docs/Using an API like a Developer/docapis_understand_curl.md

 | PUT | Update a resource |
 | DELETE | Delete a resource |

+{: .note}
-{% include note.html content="GET is used by default with cURL requests.
-If you use cURL to make HTTP requests other than GET, you need to specify the HTTP method." %}
+GET is used by default with cURL requests.
+If you use cURL to make HTTP requests other than GET, you need to specify the HTTP method.

 ## Unpacking the weather API cURL request